MARCEL DUCHAMP

 The highest Art, being based on sensations of peculiar minds, sensations occurring to them only at particular times, and to a plurality of mankind perhaps never, and being expressive of thoughts which could only rise out of a mass of the most extended knowledge, and of dispositions modified in a thousand ways by peculiarity of intellect – can only be met and understood by persons having some sort of sympathy with the high and solitary minds which produce it – sympathy only to be felt by minds in some degree high and solitary themselves.

-All told: This essay has endeavored to establish that Marcel Duchamp materialized philosophy; by materializing with his Art philosophical concepts that highly insightful individuals throughout history have developed to understand and explain how people think about the objects that we see—which concepts we have generally categorized as “seeing-as”.
-In the light of the many instances and ways in which Duchamp’s readymades materialize philosophical concepts, and when that is considered together with the statements made by Duchamp, by his friends, and by the other artists, philosophers and luminaries throughout history that are quoted above, it is hoped that this endeavor will be found by some to have in fact established that Duchamp created readymades to materialize, and did materialize, philosophical concepts regarding how we think about the objects that we see.
+All told, the numerous instances and ways in which the readymades described above materialize philosophical concepts, when considered in the light of the statements that were made by Duchamp, by his friends and contemporaries, and by the other artists, philosophers and luminaries throughout history who are quoted above, establish that Duchamp created readymades to materialize, and that he and they did in fact materialize, philosophical concepts regarding how we think about the objects that we see, and what we see-them-as.

-Nonetheless, one would do well to be aware that as Elaine Lobl Konigsburg illustrated in her 1967 book From The Mixed-Up Files of Mrs. Basil E. Frankweiler, no amount of evidence is sufficient to convince some individuals of the truth of facts relating to a work of Fine Art.
+Nonetheless, one would do well to be aware of what Elaine Lobl Konigsburg illustrated in her 1967 book From The Mixed-Up Files of Mrs. Basil E. Frankweiler: No amount of evidence is sufficient to convince some individuals of the truth of facts relating to a work of Fine Art.

-Be that as it may, it is safe to say that Marcel Duchamp and his readymades have passed what may well be the most critical test for determining the importance of works of Fine Art: They have “stood the test of time”.
+Be that as it may, it is safe to say that Marcel Duchamp and his readymades have passed what may well be the most critical test for determining the importance of works of Fine Art: That they have “stood the test of time.”
 For more than a century Marcel Duchamp’s readymades have been recognized world-wide as ground-breaking, highly creative works of Fine Art.
 From the early twentieth century to date, Marcel Duchamp has been widely recognized as a luminary in the world of Fine Art, and one of the most ingenious and influential artists of the twentieth century.
-During his lifetime and to the present, Marcel Duchamp, his Art overall, and his readymades in particular, have been recognized as great artistic achievements, and discussed at length in innumerable books, articles, art classes, seminars, video presentations, and conferences.
+During his lifetime and to the present, Marcel Duchamp, his Art overall, and his readymades in particular, have been recognized as great artistic achievements, and have been illustrated and discussed at great length in innumerable books, articles, art classes, seminars, video presentations, conferences, and in every form of media, worldwide.
 Readymades have been, and continue to be, prominently exhibited in the permanent collections of museums throughout the world.
 Entire rooms in some of the most highly regarded museums of Fine Art (including the Museum of Modern Art in New York and the Philadelphia Museum of Art) have been devoted to the display of readymades and other works of Art by Marcel Duchamp.
 During his lifetime Duchamp was a leading figure among avant-garde artists in France and the United States.
-Among Duchamp’s friends who held him in the highest regard, were Constantin Brancusi, Man Ray, Diane Arbus, Alfred Stieglitz, Mary Reynolds, Francis Picabia, Andy Warhol, Beatrice Wood, John Cage, and André Breton.
-That is what bears testament to the prominence, great achievement, and creativity, of Marcel Duchamp and his readymades in the world of Fine Art.
+Among Duchamp’s friends who held him in the highest regard were Constantin Brancusi, Man Ray, John Cage, Andy Warhol, Diane Arbus, Alfred Stieglitz, Henri Cartier-Bresson, Mary Reynolds, Francis Picabia, Beatrice Wood, Salvador Dali, Peggy Guggenheim, Walter Arensberg, André Breton, and Alexander Calder.
+All that, together with Duchamp’s great achievement of having brilliantly integrated the fields of Fine Art and Philosophy with his readymades, bears testament to the creative genius of Marcel Duchamp and his readymades in the world of Fine Art.

 . . .